As the largest metropolitan area in Canada, Toronto is a major hub for traditional industries like banking, insurance, mining, media, and advertising.

 4. Toronto Startup Canvas – An excellent overview of Toronto’s startup ecosystem from the Founder’s Institute.

 5. Collision Conference – The largest annual conference in Canada for startups and venture capital investors.
-Next event is in June 2020 was canceled because of co-vid19 fears.
+The next event in June 2020 was canceled because of co-vid19 fears.

 6. Elevate Toronto – One of the largest technology conference for startups and creative tech professionals in the city.
-Next event is in late September 2019.
+The next event is in late September 2020

 🚀 Startup Accelerators:

 There is no shortage of startup accelerators offering assistance and funding to entrepreneurs:

 1. Ryerson DMZ – University business incubator open to tech startups worldwide.